 As Araucana flocks are always a mixture of tufted and clean-faced birds, if only genetically, the eggs may not all be fully tufted despite the parents looks.
-This is because the tufted gene has incomplete dominance and a range of phenotypes (appearances) becomes possible.
-Phenotype is how the genes express (show) themselves visually i.e. the physical appearance; while genotype is all the various genetic possibilities that can occur.
-Since tuftedness is only partially dominant, a mixture of tuft-types, including clean-faced and double tuftedness, is then possible in the hatch, when purchasing eggs.
+This happens because the tufted gene has incomplete dominance and so a range of phenotypes (appearances) is then possible.
+Phenotype is how the genes express (show) themselves visually i.e. the bird’s physical appearance; while a genotype is all the various genetic possibilities that can occur.
+Now, since tuftedness is only partially dominant, a mixture of tuft-types, including clean-faced , single tuftedness and double tuftedness, is then possible in the hatch.